NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 1) Firmware that enables WiFi using terminal commands.

-Build the firmwre with defalut configuration using nRF Connect SDK VS Code externsion or following command.
+Build the firmwre with default configuration using nRF Connect SDK VS Code extension or the following command:

 ```
 west build -b nRF7002dk_nrf5340_cpuapp